-Whenever and wherever the restless and unsteady mind wanders, one should bring it back and continually
+Whenever and wherever the restless and unsteady mind wanders, one should bring it back and continually focus it on God.

-Great transcendental happiness comes to the one whose mind is calm. whose passions are subdued, who is without sin, and who sees everything in connection with God.
+Great transcendental happiness comes to the one whose mind is calm, whose passions are subdued, who is without sin, and who sees everything in connection with God.